deepa1922/Road-Accident-Analysis/README.md

 - 👉 Identified contributions from both urban and rural areas to accidents, emphasizing the need for extra focus on urban areas.

-- 👉 Accidents are more prevalent in daylight🌞, with some occurring in the dark.
+- 👉 Accidents are more prevalent in daylight🌞, with some occurring in the dark..

 - 👉 Single-carriageway or one-lane roads🛣️ account for 70-75% of accidents.
 Converting these to double lanes could be a strategic approach for reducing accidents.